 - Confirm your addition, click Next and Close

-Repeat for each label that need to be created.
+Repeat for each label that needs to be created.
 You can verify your new label by clicking on Catalog under Asset Intelligence.
-Once you complete, it will be the time to tag all Office Visio products.
+Once you complete, it will be time to tag all Office Visio products.

 - From the Asset Intelligence node, click on Inventoried Software

 - Click on the search field, type Visio and click Search.
 This action will list software with Visio

 - Right-click on the selected products and choose Properties.
 You can also select more than one software at a time